ArjArav98/DynaVar/README.md

 * Arjun Aravind

 ### Acknowledgements
-* Thanks to Divya G, for input on the usage of templates.
+* Thanks to Divya G, for input on the usage of templates in v1.0.
 * Stack Overflow